 # Black House Blues

-Architects of Studija Archispektras have created this gorgeous Black house blues for the clients who love playing blues music.
-Aptly named Black House Blues, the exterior of the house is dressed in dark skin and while the inhabitants play blues inside while enjoying the surrounding views.
+Architects of Studija Archispektras have created this gorgeous house in the forest for clients who love playing blues music.
+Aptly named the Black House Blues, the exterior of the house is dressed in dark skin and while the inhabitants play blues inside while enjoying the surrounding views.

 The forest home is located in a small village called ‘Kulautuva’ in Lithuania.
 It covers nearly 170-square-meters area in a natural terrain, allowing the homeowners to enjoy the natural beauty of the forest throughout the year.